open-source-labs/PreVue/README.md

 - Testing with Vitest and Supertest (and Jest)

-## Contributing
+## Contributing to PreVue

 ---

 We encourage you to submit issues for any bugs or ideas for enhancements.
 Please feel free to fork this repo and submit pull requests to contribute as well.
-Also follow PreVue on [LinkedIn](https://www.linkedin.com/company/prevue-live/) for more updates.
-Some ideas for future contributions include:
+Follow PreVue on [LinkedIn](https://www.linkedin.com/company/prevue-live/) for more updates.

+Ideas for additional features include:

-- Project livesharing (via Websockets)
+- Project livesharing for collaborative sessions (via Websockets)
 - Migrate state management from Vuex to Pinia
 - More thorough testing with Jest
+- Ability to rename and add styling to individual components
+- Containerization of PreVue App
+- User Authentication updates via OAuth

 ## Authors